mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 Functions can contain compound statements, such as if/then blocks.
-To show how flexible and powerful the combination of functions and compound statements can be, we\'ll include here an if/then statement that was shown earlier in the section "Handling command failure".
+To show how flexible and powerful the combination of functions and compound statements can be, we'll include here an if/then statement that was shown earlier in the section "Handling command failure".

     function helpme() {